Simpson Safe Greece

 Within 48 hours of travelling back, all passengers must complete a form giving journey and contact details, ready to present at the UK border.
 This may be printed, or downloaded onto a smart device and can be found at https://www.gov.uk/provide-journey-contact-details-before-travel-uk

 We will be offering favourable rates for testing with three of the government’s approved suppliers.
-Qured offer Covid-19 antigen and PCR tests designed specifically for international travel and provide kits which remove the need to source a testing facility overseas before your return to the UK.
-We are also able to provide Simpson clients with a discounted rate for Chronomics tests and Randox tests.
+Qured and C19 offer Covid-19 antigen and PCR tests designed specifically for international travel and provide kits which remove the need to source a testing facility overseas before your return to the UK.
+We are also able to provide Simpson clients with a discounted rate for Randox tests.

 For information on approved Covid-testing please visit www.gov.uk/testing.
 Simpson Travel are not liable for any testing costs associated with travel to or from your chosen destination.